theshadowedone/coursera-test/README.md

 # coursera-test
-Coursera test repository
-This is just a repostitory I made to follow along with an online web developlment course.
+This is just a repostitory I made to follow along with an online web developlment course that utilized GitHub